wp-plugins/mailchimp-subscribe-sm/readme.txt

 <a href='http://web-settler.com/mailchimp-subscribe-form/'>—————— (Premium Version Features) ————</a>

-* All Templates Unlocked
+* All Templates Unlocked.
-* Responsive Forms
+* Responsive Forms.
 * Unlimited Forms.
 * Change Form styling.
-* Ajax Forms
+* Ajax Forms.

 Just install use short-code and start using.

+> This plugin works great with the <a href='https://wordpress.org/plugins/ultimate-landing-page/' target='_blank' >Ultimate Landing Page</a> Ultimate Landing Page plugin reduces your work and helps you collect emails easily and maximize you conversions.

 == Screenshots ==